upsideos/upsideos-solana-rwa/README.md

 # Access Control

-Access Control Program implements roles `initializeWalletRole`, `updateWalletRole` and ownership under admin security token functions: `mintSecurities`, `burnSecurities`, `freezeWallet`, `thawWallet`, `forceTransferbetween`.
+Access Control Program implements roles `initializeWalletRole`, `updateWalletRole` and ownership under admin RWA functions: `mintSecurities`, `burnSecurities`, `freezeWallet`, `thawWallet`, `forceTransferbetween`.
 This is similar to the linux file permission bitmask exposed in the `chmod` command line function.

 Our implementation uses binary bitmask determine the access control roles for an address.
 This optimizes the compute units usage and the size of the smart contract code itself.